Hunca/345/README.md

 - If the black ball is sunk prior to sinking the remain players balls, then 'Loser' is printed to the console.
 - If the black ball is sunk after sinking the reamining players balls, then 'Winner' is printed to the console.
 - While the table has the cue ball and black ball remaining, if the white ball is sunk, then 'Loser' is printed to the console.

-~~*__NB: The current version of our game will continue to allow the players to play until only the cue ball remains.
-This is not a bug, but an intentional "feature" of sorts at this stage.__*~~

 ---
 ## Testing: